ezpz44/NumberGame/README.md

 No installation is required.
 Ensure you have Python 3 installed on your system.

 How to Run

 1. Open a terminal or command prompt.

 2. Run the script using:

-python number_game.py
+python ProjectProgram.py

-	3. Follow the on-screen instructions to play.
+3. Follow instructions in terminal

 Usage Example

 Guess the Number Game

 This Program randomly generates a number between 1 and 10 that you will have to guess.

 You will have unlimited attempts.

-Type 'yes' to play or 'no' to exit the program: yes Guess a number between 1 and 10: 5
+Type 'yes' to play or 'no' to exit the program: yes

+Guess a number between 1 and 10: 5

 Oops!
 Your guess was too low.
 Try again.

 Guess a number between 1 and 10: 7

 Congratulations!
 You guessed the correct number.

 Requirements